nureka-rodrigo/Ballerina-OWASP-Top-10-Mapped-Rules/Not-Covered/58/README.md

 }
 ```

-In this non-compliant example, the application returns the actual error message to the client.
-This could reveal sensitive information like file paths, access permissions, or system configuration details that an attacker could leverage to plan further attacks.
+In this non-compliant example, the application returns the full stack trace to the client.
+This exposes significantly more sensitive information than a regular error message, including detailed file paths, method call sequences, line numbers, and internal system architecture details.
+Attackers can use this comprehensive debugging information to map out the application's structure and vulnerabilities, making it even easier to plan sophisticated attacks against the system.

 ## Compliant Code